appsinacup/godot-softbody2d/README.md

 ## Changelog

+### Version 0.7

+- Use also PinJoin2D for joints to obtain more bouncy softbodies.
+Also let option to generate with old SpringJoint.

 ### Version 0.6

 - Change how softbodies are generated.
 Use voronoi for generating polygons, then store polygons for each bone.
 This is used for cutting softbodies.